clive2112/electric-guitar/README.md

 ## The Artist Section
 * The artist section has a gallery of guitar players with their chosen guitar.
 When the user clicks on an image, a link to additional image on the artist is provided.
 ![image](https://user-images.githubusercontent.com/111641748/196046486-a30993fb-f7ff-46ea-ad4c-ef6d63cf6cd0.png)

+## Newsletter Form
+* The sign up form allows user to sign up to the fictional Newsletterb which proposes to keep them up-to date with musings on the electric guitar.
+When the form is submitted, the user is brought to a page where they have the option to return to the website.
+Form validation is implemented, the form cannot be submitted if the fields are left empty and if the user does not provide valid syntax for an email address.